Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 Rou Yue Bing {Suzhou Style Pork Mooncake}

 Rou Yue Bing {肉月饼}, short for Xian Rou Yue Bing {鲜肉月饼}, translates as Delicious {Xian} Meat {Rou} Mooncake {Yue Bing}.
 They are traditional well-liked Huai Yang Style food, native to my hometown Suzhou.
-Authentic Suzhou Style Pork Mooncake features savory flaky pastry buns that look like a mini hockey puck filled with juicy and tasty minced pork filling.
+Authentic scratch Suzhou Style Pork Mooncake features savory flaky pastry buns that look like a mini hockey puck filled with juicy and tasty minced pork filling.

 Rou Yue Bing {Suzhou Style Pork Mooncake}